Getting started with the API

 To get your API key:

 - In Enigma Public, click your initials at the top right of the window and choose Settings.

-- Locate your API key at the top right of the Settings window.
+- Locate your API key at the bottom of the Settings window.

 - Copy your API key to the clipboard.